Responsible supply chain

 Our commitments and programs as described above contribute to:

 SDG target 8.7 – Take immediate and effective measures to eradicate forced labor, end modern slavery and human trafficking, and secure the prohibition and elimination of the worst forms of child labor.

 SDG target 8.8 – Protect labor rights and promote safe and secure working environments for all workers.

 SDG target 17.16 – Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all countries, in particular developing countries.

 2025 sustainability goal

 SG20: Conduct an annual risk assessment of our supply chain and audit 100% of our high-risk suppliers by 2025.

 Risk assessment conducted

 Annual sustainability goal

-≥ 90% of eligible suppliers signed an agreement to comply with the RBA code of conduct.
+≥90% of suppliers at risk for sustainability signed an agreement to comply with the RBA code of conduct.